lowkangxuan/lowkangxuan.github.io/src/index.md

 icon: 👋
 ---
 ## Hello!
-I am Kang Xuan, a student who enjoys gaming and passionate in Game Development.
+I am Kang Xuan, and I enjoy gaming and have a passion for game development.

-Currently residing in Singapore studying for a Diploma in Immersive Media at Ngee Ann Polytechnic.

 ## Over the Years
-Find out what I have accomplished and what I am currently up to.
+Discover my achievements and learn about what I am currently working on.

 <div class="timeline p-exclude mt-5">
     <div class="timeline--content">